harperreed/hanover-display-simulator/protocol.md

    - ASCII representation of a hexadecimal value
    - Represents (width * height) / 8
    - Example: For a 96x16 display, resolution would be 0x00C0 (192), sent as "C0"
+   - Example: For a 128x16 display, resolution would be 0x0100 (256), sent as "00"

 5. **Pixel Data**
    - Variable length
    - Each byte represents 8 pixels (1 bit per pixel)
    - Data is sent column-wise, from top to bottom, then left to right
+   - Within each byte, bits represent pixels from bottom to top
    - Each byte is sent as two ASCII characters representing its hexadecimal value
    - Example: 0xAA would be sent as "AA"